189 words / 1:10 min

 Fifth gear is for cruising on the freeway, it’s easy on the car and easy on the driver, super fast, super responsive, easy to navigate, fun and light.

 I just had to include this site the fantastic quality of the motion graphics and the imagery rev us quickly up to 5th gear.
 American Airlines helps us imagine what it would be like to fly in complete luxury and comfort.
 No more tiny cramped accommodations, this seat does everything, or rather, it allows you to do everything from the comfort of your seat.

-I just love how the elements for the scene fly into place.
+I just love how the elements of the scene fly into place.

-The look and feel of this site engages the viewer.
+The design of this site engages the viewer.
 Who couldn’t get excited about the product when it is shown with such sophistication?

 While I am not much of a game player, I can see how someone who loves games could be presold on this product, even if they had no previous experience with Myst.

 This site is fun, qualifying it for a 5th gear site.
-The work and interface design is sheer inspiration!
-I could spend a lot of time here, refeuling my creative muse.
+I could spend a lot of time here, refueling my creative muse.

-And finally, ecoworld, a shoe site.
-It is a bit ironic that I end the final 5th gear section with a site that is based upon a walking metaphor, but there you are.
+And finally, Eccoworld, a shoe site.
+It is a bit ironic that I end the final 5th gear section with a site that is based on a walking metaphor, but there you are.
 What is 5th gear but easy, loose and fun?

 Choosing the business category makes the character switch his entire outfit and the landscape in which he is strolling reflects your choice as well as his shoes.